hyprwm/hyprland-wiki/content/Getting Started/Installation.md

 {{% details title="Ubuntu*" closed="true" %}}

 > [!WARNING]
-> Debian and Ubuntu's Hyprland is **extremely** outdated.
+> Ubuntu's Hyprland is **extremely** outdated.
 I do not recommend using the packaged versions at all.
 Build the entire stack manually instead.

 Hyprland made it into the Ubuntu 24.10 Oracular Oriole universe repo and can be installed with